CORONAVIRUS (COVID-19) INFORMATION

 How long to stay at home

-If you live with other people, where possible, they will need to self-isolate for 14 days
+- If you live with other people, they will need to self-isolate for 14 days from the day you develop symptoms

-Please notify your Reception Team if you are self-isolating
+- Please notify your Reception Team via phone or email if you are self-isolating

 Use the NHS 111 online Coronavirus service if: